LemesoftNostalgic/sprint-o-matic/README.md

 The instructions are in [python.org/Downloads](python.org/Downloads).
 There should be a button for the newest installation package.
 Follow the instructions to store the installation package to your Dowloads folder.
-Then navigate to the Downloads folder and CCLLLIICCKKK the python-3.10.2-amd64 icon and the python installer should start.
+Then navigate to the Downloads folder and double-click the python-3.10.2-amd64 icon and the python installer should start.
 Now you see the installer window. **first tick the small box left of "Add python.exe" to the PATH.
 Only after that click "Install Now"**.
 Wait for the installation to finish.